-Cycle track widths should be a minimum of 2m, yet we see them reduced to 1.5m in some locations within this proposal, including at Rathgar Road where they deviate from 1.5 to 1.3m.
-The NTA must acknowledge the degree to which school drop offs and pick ups contribute to the traffic levels on our roads and ensure that safe cycling along routes to schools is facilitated.
-For optimum buy-in from more vulnerable road users, and to maximise the opportunity to create safe routes to school, greater consideration should be given to the provision of cycle lanes that accommodate two-abreast cycling.
-Key routes servicing multiple schools (for example Rathmines Road Lower) should aim to facilitate two-abreast cycling by reconfiguring the allocation of roadspace to exploit the potential for a two-way cycle lane on one side of the road.
+Again, the NTA must also acknowledge the degree to which school drop offs and pick ups contribute to the traffic levels on our roads and ensure that safe cycling along routes to schools is facilitated.
+For optimum buy-in from more vulnerable road users, and to maximise the opportunity to create safe routes to school, greater consideration should be given to the provision of cycle lanes that accommodate two-abreast cycling or safe overtaking (ie 2m).